gitlzzz/ATLAS/README.md

 - `active_learning`: Contains classes and functions leveraged during the active learning loops.
 - `examples`: Provides example scripts that demonstrate the usage of the library.

-The following examples demonstrate the usage of MatDBForge:
+The following examples demonstrate the usage of ATLAS:

-- [launch_sp_calcs_db_aiida.py](src/MatDBForge/examples/launch_sp_calcs_db_aiida.py): This example script demonstrates how to launch single-point calculations for a given set of structures and store the results in the database.
+- [launch_sp_calcs_db_aiida.py](src/ATLAS/examples/launch_sp_calcs_db_aiida.py): This example script demonstrates how to launch single-point calculations for a given set of structures and store the results in the database.
-- [create_init_db_new.py](src/MatDBForge/examples/create_init_db_new.py): This example script showcases how to create and initialize a new database with initial data.
+- [create_init_db_new.py](src/ATLAS/examples/create_init_db_new.py): This example script showcases how to create and initialize a new database with initial data.

 Please refer to the examples in the examples directory for more details on how to utilize the library for your specific needs.